 As a mental health therapist, I have found that the two most important questions someone asks when looking for a counselor are:

 Do you do good work?

 The bottom line is that I love teenage and 20-something girls and it truly is my great honor and privilege to be invited to walk alongside dads of these girls and to interface with teaching them how to love their daughters even better than they have before.
-I have deep respect for the dads who are a part of The Abba Project and have read my book, and am humbled to be invited into their lives.
+I have deep respect for dads who do whatever it takes to pursue their daughter's hearts and I am honored to be invited into their lives.

-The men who join this venture with me are courageous, amazing dads who want to further refine their role.
+Dads who join me in this venture are courageous, amazing men who want to further refine their role.
 These dads are my heroes!
 Will you be next to join us as we change the tide in America by equipping dads to be even more interactive and intentional with their daughters?